 In addition, the command OPTION AUTORUN can be used to specify a flash program location to be set running when power is applied or the CPU restarted.
-This option can also used without specifying a flash location and in that case MMBasic will automatically load and run the program that is in the program memory.
+This option can also be used without specifying a flash location and in that case MMBasic will automatically run the program in program memory.